 As some of you already know, I grew up poor.
 My father was an alcoholic who did not work regularly.
 My mother had a low-paying clerical job, and were it not for extended family, my mother, sisters, and I very likely could not have stayed afloat.
 At some point, when I was around 12 or 13, we moved in with my maternal grandparents, all five of us, including my father, with whom my grandmother did not get along.
 (I can't think why.)
 My grandparents came to the conclusion that they would have to help us if we were to have a place to live.
 Although they had a large house, the arrangement with all five us living in the same house with my grandparents was not suitable.
 My grandparents' solution was to sell their house and buy a duplex.
-The two of them lived in the ground floor house, and my family and I lived in the upstairs house.
+The two of them lived on the ground floor, and my family and I lived upstairs.
 At least, if my mother could not pay the rent or the full amount, we would not be evicted from our home.

 When we first moved in, we did not have a refrigerator, having left the old ice box behind when we moved in with my grandparents, so we took our meals downstairs at their house.
 My grandmother cooked wonderful Creole-style meals, and my sweet grandfather fixed us breakfast each morning, which included coffee-milk.
 We joined the coffee club at an early age.
 Although we slept in different houses, we were downstairs at my grandparents' house a good bit of the time.
 I believe we carried my father's meals upstairs to avoid friction.
 After a spell, my mother bought a second-hand refrigerator from a man in the neighborhood who was rumored to belong to the Mafia.
 He had the largest and fanciest house on the street and used an alias, but his original name was common knowledge.
 Apparently, my mother had an agreement to pay for the refrigerator over time, however, she didn't, because she said the fridge was not worth $100, the amount to which she had agreed for the sale.
 I remember asking her whether she was afraid to risk not paying what she owed to a member of the Mafia, but she said she was not.
 She was convinced the mafioso neighbor had scammed her, and her mantra was, "The refrigerator is not worth $100."
 So far as I know, my mother never paid, and the Mafia man didn't press her for the money, nor did he kneecap her or break her knuckles.